Tuesday, October 29, 2013

 October 18:

-Distance today 318 kms.
+Distance today: 318 km.

-We cooked some of the burgers over the fire on our Oz Pig that night and they were so delicious that we will be returning for more before we leave.
+We cooked some of the burgers over the fire on our Oz Pig that night, and they were so delicious that we will be returning for more before we leave.

 October 19:

-From here it was onto the Grove Liqueur Factory.
-We had sampled some of their liqueurs whilst in Perth and we were here to purchase.
+From here, it was onto the Grove Liqueur Factory.
+We had sampled some of their liqueurs whilst in Perth, and we were here to purchase.
 We tasted many, but finally agreed on the Turkish Delight and Butterscotch.

 October 20:

-This morning we visited the Margaret River Nougat Factory, the Dairy Factory, Chocolate Factory and Millers ice cream farm shop.
-After lunch we visited the Colonial Brewery where we sampled seven of their beers and we both agreed that the Pale Ale was our favourite.
+Eleven degrees inside the van at 7:00 this morning before turning on the heater.
+It rained throughout the night, and when we woke, there were patches of blue sky, though these appeared and disappeared just as quickly.
+This morning, we visited the Margaret River Nougat Factory, the Dairy Factory, the Chocolate Factory, and Miller's Ice Cream Farm Shop.
+After lunch, we visited the Colonial Brewery, where we sampled seven of their beers.
+We both agreed that the Pale Ale was our favourite.

 Thursday, October 17, 2013